VOD Streaming – What It Is and How It Works [2025 Update]

 Depending on your OTT monetization strategy, you’ll want to choose a provider that offers one (if not all) of these VOD options.
 For instance, Amazon Prime Video leverages both SVOD and TVOD.
 Similarly, Netflix uses SVOD and AVOD.
 These are called hybrid monetization models for OTT.

-Top 10 VOD Streaming Platforms
+The 10 Best VOD Streaming Platforms in 2025

 Now that we have established what VOD streaming is, it’s time to turn to some specific platform offerings.